suryavirkapur/CSF211/README.md

 # CSF211

-Here is a cheat sheet on the topics covered in the lab exercises from 1 to 9 in C++:

 **Searching Algorithms**

 * **Linear Search**: Iterate through an array and check each element until the target element is found.